Back to main page

 The Transcriptions

-In presenting the Henry White copy of the 1633 Poems, we have sought to transcribe its texts of the poems exactly (we have not transcribed either non-Donne poems or the prose included in the volume).
-In instances involving press variants, we record the reading of the White volume in the transcriptions, citing variant readings in an asterisked pop-up box and indicating whether the variant represents the corrected (cor) or the uncorrected (unc) state of the text.
-A similar procedure will be followed in the treatment of the later editions.
+In presenting the various editions of the Poems, we have sought to transcribe the poetic text exactly as it appears in the exemplar used as copy-text (we have not transcribed either non-Donne poems or the prose included in the volume).
+In instances involving press variants, we record the reading of the copy-text in the transcriptions, citing variant readings in an asterisked pop-up box and indicating whether the variant represents the corrected (cor) or the uncorrected (unc) state of the text.